-Turning the Mad Dog into a Genteel Lord: The 2025 Leadership Revolution That’s Rewriting Corporate History
+Turning the Mad Dog into a Genteel Lord: 2025 Leadership Revolution That’s Rewriting Corporate History

 But Mercer’s story isn’t just about one man’s redemption.
 It’s a wake-up call for leaders worldwide.
 In an era where emotional intelligence (EQ) trumps brute force, turning the mad dog into a genteel lord has become the ultimate leadership mandate.
 This article unpacks Mercer’s playbook, the neuroscience behind behavioral change, and how you can apply these lessons to thrive in 2025’s hyper-connected, empathy-driven economy.